BPSR: Skyward (Aerial) Wind Knight Comprehensive Guide

 - Slot your gems and reforge your 3rd sub stat on gear based on what stat you are missing, if you have both 40% crit and 20% attack speed then I’d recommended going for haste for more attack speed.

-Lv80 Gear & Gems
+Lv80 Gear and Gems

-- Get 4 piece class gear
+- Get 4 piece rune gear

 - TODO: update crit, AS targets